Tempered vs generic automorphic functions and the canonical filtration on automorphic functions: Relation to the Arthur and Ramanujan-Arthur conjectures

 \begin{rem} This conjecture is in fact a theorem-in-progress and is the subject of the forthcoming work \cite{GaLaRa}.
 Note that for $\bO=\{0\}$, the statement of \conjref{c:locally finite O} is equivalent to that of \thmref{t:non-deg Ramanujan}.

 \end{rem}

 \sssec{}

-Note that by the same argument as in \secref{sss:pure}, the statement of \conjref{c:locally finite O}(a) implies that of \conjref{c:support O discr Q ell} as well as \conjref{c:mock Weil}.
+Note that by the same argument as in \secref{sss:pure}, the statement of \conjref{c:locally finite O}(a) implies that of \conjref{c:support O discr Q ell}, and in fact that of \conjref{c:support O discr Q ell Weil}.

 Hence, by \secref{sss:implications}, we obtain:

 \begin{conj} Assume that \conjref{c:locally finite O}(a) holds.
 Then:

 {\em(a)} Conjectures \ref{c:Ramanujan Q ell} and \ref{c:filtr and Arthur and cusp ell} hold.